MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 ## Prerequisites

-- Bank account reconciliation assist is enabled and activated.
+- Bank account reconciliation assist is activated.
 This task is done by an administrator.
-[Learn more about enabling Copilot and AI capabilities](enable-ai.md).
+[Learn more about configuring Copilot and AI capabilities](enable-ai.md).
 - Bank accounts in Business Central that you want to reconcile are linked to an online bank account or set up with bank statement import format.
 - You're familiar with bank account reconciliation in Business Central as described in [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).